-This tutorial will show you how to whitelist your IP to allow remote MySQL connections for Shared, Reseller, VPS/cPanel, and Linux Dedicated Servers.
+This article will teach you how to whitelist your IP to allow remote MySQL connections for Shared, Reseller, VPS/cPanel, and Linux Dedicated Servers.

 Allowing remote MySQL connections is often done to enable a program on your personal computer (such as Adobe Dreamweaver) to access the database on the server.

 By default, all IPs are blocked and must be added to an access list.
-To find out what your own IP address is, go to hostgator.com/ip.shtml (your IP address will be listed in red).
+Below are the instructions for whitelisting your IP address within cPanel.

 - Go to the Databases section and click on the Remote MySQL icon.

-- Enter the IP address of the computer that will be making the remote connection.
+- In the Host field, enter the IP address of the computer that will be making the remote connection.

 - Click the Add Host button.